Aging on the Run, Nationalism, Public History, Racism, Radical Hospitality, Social Movements

 Aging on the Run, Nationalism, Radical Hospitality, Sustainable Economies

-What I knew about Chengdu, China, would not fill a teacup.
-David and I came to Chengdu because it was unknown to us, and we wanted a place in southwestern China that would be a good stopover on our way back west.
-This would be the last stop in Asia, after Sri...
+My partner David turned 67 while standing in the wrong immigration and customs line in Chengdu.
+What we knew about Chengdu, China, would not fill a teacup.
+We came here because it was unknown to us, and we wanted a place in southwestern China that would be a good...

 Aging on the Run, Nationalism, Radical Hospitality, Sustainable Economies

-Aging on the Run, PTSD and Historical Trauma, Radical Hospitality
+Aging on the Run, long term travel, Nationalism, PTSD and Historical Trauma, Radical Hospitality, Social Movements